 - The name Rupit comes from the Latin Word for Rock: Rupes

-Since Rupit is located in the Spanish Pyrenees, thus not directly at the coast, such as e.g. Barcelona, the temperature in Rupit usually is quite colder than in Barcelona.
+Since Rupit is located in the Spanish Pyrenees, thus not directly at the coast, such as e.g. Barcelona, the temperature in Rupit, Spain, usually is quite colder than in Barcelona.
 In Winter, it can even snow here.
-Anyway, normally the snow doesn’t stay on the ground (for long)
+Anyway, normally, the snow doesn’t stay on the ground (for long)

 Stone houses from the 16th and 17th century

-If you take a walk through the old antique streets of Rupit, you will realize that many houses here are several hundreds of years old.
-Some of the houses were built in the 16th and 17th Century.
+If you take a walk through the old antique streets of Rupit, you will realize that many houses here are several hundred years old.
+Some of the houses were built in the 16th and 17th Centuries.
 These medieval houses are contributing as well to the relaxed atmosphere of this little village.
-And it’s surprising of how well those houses are still maintained.
+And it’s surprising how well those houses are still maintained.